Connor Bedard: Regina Pats (2020–2023)

-2023 NHL Entry Draft
+2023 NHL entry draft

-Bedard attracted considerable interest as a future high selection in the National Hockey League draft from an early age, speculation that was accelerated by his being granted exceptional status to play in the WHL.
-Much of the early conversation two years in advance of the 2023 NHL Entry Draft involved a debate of his merits versus those of Russian winger Matvei Michkov, also considered a budding top talent with the same draft eligibility.
-Following their dueling appearances on their respective countries' national teams at the 2021 IIHF World U18 Championships and the abortive initial edition of the 2022 World Junior Championships, many in the media suggested a career rivalry between them comparable to that between Russian 2004 first overall pick Alexander Ovechkin and Canadian 2005 first overall pick Sidney Crosby.
+Bedard attracted considerable interest as a future high selection in the NHL entry draft from an early age, speculation that was accelerated by his being granted exceptional status to play in the WHL.
+Much of the early conversation two years in advance of the 2023 NHL entry draft involved a debate of his merits versus those of Russian winger Matvei Michkov, also considered a budding top talent with the same draft eligibility.
+Following their dueling appearances on their respective countries' national teams at the 2021 World U18 Championships and the abortive initial edition of the 2022 World Junior Championships, many in the media suggested a career rivalry between them comparable to that between Russian Alexander Ovechkin and Canadian Sidney Crosby, who were selected first overall in 2004 and 2005 respectively.
 However, following Michkov's signing of a multi-year contract extension with his KHL club SKA Saint Petersburg, as well as geopolitical uncertainties resultant from the Russian invasion of Ukraine, it was widely presumed that Bedard would be picked first in the draft.

 Entering his draft year as the consensus choice to be taken first overall, much of the debate around Bedard's future concerned whether he warranted being considered a "generational" talent, comparable to Crosby, Ovechkin and Connor McDavid.
 A number of NHL teams, notably the Chicago Blackhawks and Arizona Coyotes, were said to be openly tanking the 2022–23 season in the hopes of obtaining favourable odds in the draft lottery.
 The Sports Network produced a parody song about this, called "Bad for Bedard".
 ESPN remarked that fans of "potential lottery teams have adopted some variation of 'Fail/Tank/Lose Hard for Bedard' as a 2022–23 battle cry."
 The first overall selection was ultimately won by the Blackhawks, making them Bedard's presumptive destination.
 A Chicago Sun-Times reporter stated that within an hour and a half of the lottery outcome being announced, Chicago had already sold $2.5 million of season ticket packages.

-In advance of the draft in Nashville, Bedard received the E.J.
+In advance of the draft in Nashville, Tennessee, Bedard received the E.J.
 McGuire Award of Excellence, bestowed by the NHL Central Scouting Bureau to "the candidate who best exemplifies commitment to excellence through strength of character, competitiveness, and athleticism."